-Students are expected to take all scheduled examinations.
-If proof of extenuating circumstances is provided to the course coordinator within one day after a missed exam, the lowest exam score will be substituted for the missed exam.
+If proof of extenuating circumstances is provided to the course coordinator within 24 hours after a missed exam, the lowest exam score will be substituted for the missed exam.
 Extenuating circumstances include, but are not limited to, illness or death in the immediate family (parent, grandparent, sibling, spouse, child, significant other).